-This guide examines the payroll enhancements worth considering as you plan for growth.
-From automated timesheet flows to award interpretation engines, we'll explore improvements that reduce errors, save time, and support compliance with Fair Work requirements.
-With proper planning now, you can implement changes that make payroll less burdensome and more reliable throughout the coming year.
+This guide examines the enhancements worth considering as you plan for growth.
+From automated timesheet flows to award interpretation engines and the regulatory changes landing in 2026, we’ll explore improvements that reduce errors, save time, and support compliance with Fair Work requirements.

 Quick summary